khaledbnmohamed/questions-i-ask-cloud/README.md

 # questions-i-ask-cloud
 Questions I ask the seniors [mostly] at cloud

+Q2) Cna I use GetAtt Param.parent
+ex: use !GetAttr (!Ref MyChosenSubnet).Vpc ?
+A2)